Tyler-Cash/FindRentalHome/README.md

 ##Setting school and work locations

 Set the WORK and SCHOOL variables to a string that Google can recognize as a location.
-A good format for this is "<SUBURB> <STATE> <POSTCODE>".
+A good format for this is "SUBURB STATE POSTCODE".

 ##Choosing to find closer to work, or school?